Are you interested in turning job interviews into job offers?

-First of all, no two job interviews are the same, so you can’t plan exactly how the interview will go, but it’s important to have a strategy.
-It is imperative that you face the interview as a selling meeting; meaning building personal chemistry and establishing an open dialogue for free information exchange.
+First of all, no two job interviews are the same, so you can’t plan exactly how the discussion will go, but it’s necessary to have a strategy.
+It is imperative that you face the conversation as a selling meeting; meaning building personal chemistry and establishing an open dialogue for free information exchange.
 Success is not necessarily what you say, but how you say it.

 Research the Company

-If you do your homework before the interview you have a strong advantage over the others; many candidates will fail to do this.
+If you do your homework before the interview you have a substantial advantage over the others; many candidates will fail to do this.
 Think about it this way, aren’t you impressed when someone is interested in you and knows some of the highlights in your career?